BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 Section 1.
 Purpose

-The Rules of the Corporation (the "Rules") augment the Articles of Incorporation and By-Laws.
+The Rules of the Corporation (the "Rules") augment the Articles of Incorporation and these bylaws.
 Their purpose is to detail and expedite administrative matters of the Corporation.
 The Rules include matters which come under the purview of the Board which is responsible for their development, enactment and documentation.

 Section 2.
 Enactment and Amendment (amended September 2, 2020)